VishalCodez/Discord-Fake-Mute-Deafen-Vc-Bug/README.md

 }
 ```

-Note This Hack Is Only Works On Discord Application
+Note This Hack Is Only Works On Desktop Discord Application